Skip to main content

 Key elements

-The EU will provide €21 billion in initial funding – a €16 billion guarantee, to be authorised via an EU Regulation - and the European Investment Bank's (EIB) own resources (€5 billion).
-The fund will be set up within existing EIB Group structures, allowing it to start quickly and to benefit from the EIB's experience.
+The EU provided €26 billion in funding through a budgetary guarantee, and the European Investment Bank's (EIB) own resources (€7.5 billion).
+The fund was set up within existing EIB Group structures, allowing it to start quickly and to benefit from the EIB's experience.

 What is the timeline?

-• Must be economically and technically viable.
+• Economically and technically viable.

-• Must be consistent with EU state aid rules.
+• Consistent with EU state aid rules.

 • Infrastructure (transport, energy, digital, environment, urban and social sectors)